mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

     The microflow includes a **Retrive Object** action that pulls information from the **TwitterClientInput** non-persistable entity.
 In this case, you can use the XPath constraint [Username=$TwitterClientInput/Username] to get the users with the username you entered.
 This is then translated into an OData request that is sent to the connector.
 4. On the TwitterPage, you can use a Data Grid, and pull data by Association to get the Tweets and followers connected to the user.

-### 6.2 Build the Connector
+### 6.2 Build the Connector {#twitter-connector}

-Build a connector module that
+Build a connector module that communicates to the Twitter API with OData.

 1. Use the Twitter API to find out the structure and create an import mapping, which creates three non-persistable entities in your domain model.
 2. Publish all three non-persistable entities as an OData service, used as your Twitter Connector (see [Non-Persistable Entities as Published OData Resources](#npe-published-data)).